Career & Technical Education

 Annually, RIDE releases a CTE Program Approval process for new state-approved programs.
 These programs, designed to prepare students for careers after high school, may be be proposed by any public high school in the state and can be accessed by all Rhode Island students regardless of their home districts, in alignment with legislation.
 Program approval will be for a term of up to five years.
 Further, approved programs in industries defined as high-skill, high-growth are eligible for state CTE categorical funding.

-The previous program approval window closed on March 2, 2022.
-To learn more about the FY23 process, please refer to the following materials that were in effect for this most recent application window:
+The most recent program approval window closed on 11/26/23.
+To learn more about this process, please refer to the following materials that were in effect for this most recent application window:

 • Mandatory LEA Self-AssessmentLEAs had to first self-evaluate their program(s) against RIDE's priorities for new program approval; those programs scoring less than 20 points would likely not receive approval.

-• Program Approval GuideContains background, context, and guidance for new program approval.
-Additionally, it contains the required application questions.
+• Program Approval GuideContains the required application questions.

 CTE is part of PrepareRI, a statewide initiative to build career pathways for all Rhode Island youth.
 Learn more about PrepareRI at www.prepare-ri.org.